 Be advised that working in the UAE under a visit visa or a tourist visa is illegal.
 You must change your visa to an employment visa first before reporting to work.

-We received a question from one of our readers.
-I am still waiting for my Work Permit from my Employer, but they told me I should start reporting to work for my training.
+We received a question from one of our readers concerning reporting to work and we want to share some insights into policies and your rights: I am still waiting for my Work Permit from my Employer, but they told me I should start reporting to work for my training.
 Is it okay for me to start my duty?

 Also Read: How to Identify Fake Job Offers